 Q: Who do I contact if I want to update or cancel a ticket?

-A: Visit www.gopherstateonecall.org/submit, or call (651) 454-0002 and select option 2, sub-option 1 to speak to a representative.
-The Gopher State One Call Resource Center cannot update or cancel tickets; you must go through the call center.
+A: Visit gsocsubmit.org, or call (651) 454-0002 and select option 7, to speak to a representative.
+GSOC Customer Support cannot update or cancel tickets; you must go through the call center.

 Q: Who do I call if a ticket is missing information, or if I have a general question as to the specific information included on a ticket (incomplete remarks, address, work type, etc.)?

-A: Call (651) 454-0002 and select option 2 to speak to a representative.
-The Gopher State One Call Resource Center cannot change or reissue tickets; you must go through the call center.
+A: Call (651) 454-0002 and select option 7 to speak to a representative.
+GSOC Customer Support cannot change or reissue tickets; you must go through the call center.

 Q: Who do I contact if I require a ticket or audit to be resent?

-A: The Gopher State One Call Resource Center will assist you with resending tickets and audits.
-They can be reached by emailing firstname.lastname@example.org or calling (651) 681-7326.
+A: Gopher State One Call Customer Support will assist you with resending tickets and audits.
+They can be reached by emailing email@example.com or calling (651) 681-7326.

 Q: I submitted a ticket online and have not received confirmation.
 Was it received properly?
 How long does it take to process?

-A: Typically you will receive confirmation within 2 hours of submitting your online ticket.
+A: Typically you will receive confirmation upon processing your online ticket.
 Mondays tend to be busiest and it is possible the processing time will be longer.
 If you do not receive confirmation, contact firstname.lastname@example.org or call (651) 681-7326.